Division I. Officials, Departments, and Employees1

 2.05.040 Legal representation.

-(1) As a condition of service or employment the city shall provide to an official or employee, subject to the conditions and requirements of this chapter, and notwithstanding the fact that such official or employee may have concluded service or employment with the city, such legal representation as may be reasonably necessary to defend a claim or lawsuit filed against such official or employee resulting from any conduct, act or omission of such official or employee performed or omitted on behalf of the city in their capacity as a city official or employee, which act or omission is within the scope of their service or employment with the city.
-This chapter is subject to repeal or modification at the sole discretion of the city council; provided, that such repeal or modification shall apply prospectively only, and shall have no effect upon the obligation to indemnify and/or defend against any claim which is based, in whole or in part, upon any act or omission of an official occurring prior to the effective date of the repeal or modification.
+(1) As a part of service or employment the city shall provide to an official or employee, and any spouse of an official or employee to the extent that the marital community is implicated, subject to the conditions and requirements of this chapter, and notwithstanding the fact that such official or employee may have concluded service or employment with the city, such legal representation as may be reasonably necessary to defend a claim, lawsuit, or other legal proceeding requiring legal representation filed against such official or employee resulting from any conduct, act or omission of such official or employee performed or omitted on behalf of the city in their capacity as a city official or employee, which act or omission is within the scope of their service or employment with the city.
+This chapter is subject to repeal or modification at the sole discretion of the city council; provided, that such repeal or modification shall apply prospectively only, and shall have no effect upon the obligation to indemnify or defend against any claim that is based, in whole or in part, upon any act or omission of an official occurring prior to the effective date of the repeal or modification.

-(2) The legal services shall be provided by the office of the city attorney unless:
+(2) The legal services shall be provided by the office of the city attorney, and may include legal services provided by contract with outside legal counsel as determined to be necessary by the city attorney.

-(3) In the event that outside counsel is retained under subsection (2)(a) of this section, the city shall indemnify the employee from the reasonable costs of defense; provided, that in no event shall the officer or employee be indemnified for attorney’s fees in excess of the hourly rates established by the city’s contract with the attorney selected by the city.
+(3) In the event that outside counsel is retained, the city shall indemnify official or the employee from the reasonable costs of defense; provided, that in no event shall the officer or employee be indemnified for attorney’s fees in excess of the hourly rates established by the city’s contract with the attorney selected by the city or its insurer.
 The officer or employee shall be liable for all hourly charges in excess of such rate.

 2.05.050 Exclusions.